-Business email compromise (BEC) attacks have a high success rate because the cybercriminal has typically spent time developing a strong understanding of the target’s ecosystem, which means the attacks are highly tailored to the recipient.
+These types of phishing attacks have a high success rate because the cybercriminal has typically spent time developing a strong understanding of the target’s ecosystem.
+This makes the attacks highly tailored for the target recipient.
 In addition, the attacks include social engineering tactics that are designed to psychologically manipulate targets by creating a sense of urgency.
 This encourages the target to act quickly and irrationally without consulting others.

 Therefore, all employees in an organization must be aware of what to look out for.
 Here are some of the most common signs of a BEC attack:

 - Unusual requests from senior leaders: Many employees reply quickly to an email that's come from a manager or member of the C-suite.
 However, it's important that they take the time to consider their request.
 If the message is asking an employee to transfer money or provide confidential information, they should treat it with caution.

 - Attempts to sidestep normal channels: Most businesses have a centralized system for processing all payments, regardless of their urgency.
 Impostors will try to bypass this step.
 For example, if they're asking for money, they may claim that it needs to be wired over immediately.

 - Confidentiality requests: BEC attacks will often try to incite panic or urgency, which means that recipients may not take the time to verify attackers’ requests.
 However, if the sender is specifically asking employees to keep these messages to themselves, it might be an attack.

 - Unusual content issues: Encourage employees to take a close look at the main body of emails to make sure they appear to come from the alleged sender.
 For example, if the emails are written in broken English despite the sender having English as a first language, they should flag this to a manager.